VolkovLabs/volkovlabs.io/docs/index.md

 ## [Apache ECharts Panel 4.0.0 (2022-12-20)](/blog/echarts-panel-4.0.0-20221220)

-This major version
+In this Major release

 - Introduced **breaking changes** with loading GeoJSON maps, which are disabled by default.
 - Documentation and examples were updated and moved to https://docs.volkovlabs.io and https://echarts.volkovlabs.io.

 ## [Calendar Panel 1.1.0 (2022-12-12)](/blog/calendar-panel-1.1.0-20221212)

-In this maintenance version
+In this Maintenance release

 - Updated to the latest Grafana toolkit 9.3.1.
 - Added Annotations support.